kaitai-io/kaitai_struct_visualizer/README.md

 # Kaitai Struct: visualizer

-This is a simple visualizer for [Kaitai Struct](https://github.com/kaitai-io/kaitai_struct) project.
+This is a console visualizer for the [Kaitai Struct](https://github.com/kaitai-io/kaitai_struct) project.

 ![screenshot](screenshot.png)